-Watch for:
+- Monitor your child's symptoms, including:

 - Temperature/fever

 - Cough

 - Sore throat

 - Shortness of breath or breathing problems

-- Chills
+- \ Chille

 - Muscle or body aches

 - New loss of taste or smell

-If these symptoms get worse, call your pediatrician.

-Let them know that you are on self-isolation (staying at home and away from others) and are waiting for COVID-19 test results from Boston Children's.

-If it is an emergency, call 911 or your local emergency services number.
-Tell them that your child is having COVID-19-like symptoms.
+- If these symptoms get worse, call your child's pediatrician.
+If there is an emergency, call 911 or your local emergency services number.

+- Let your child's primary health provider know your child has been discharged from Boston Children's and has tested positive for COVID-19.